What is risk management in project management?

 From preparation to delivery

-Risk management is an integral part of project project governance.
+Risk management is part of project governance.

 A proactive approach